THE EARLY YEARS

 Dad had a great baritone voice, but his radio singing career only lasted a few years.
 I think it was a combination of the Second World War impacting radio programming but also many people took jobs in the defense industry, as dad did, while he continued to work as a union printer.
 He continued to sing and was a centerpiece in many ways at our church.

 My dad sang in the choir at First Methodist Church in Santa Monica from the late 1940's until they retired in the late 1970’s; mom was also well known there for her leadership in the Women’s Society, on the church board, etc. It was a great choir.
-The organist, Tom Harmon, for example, was the chair of the Music Department at UCLA.
+The organist, Tom Harmon, for example, was the chair of the Music Department at UCLA for many years.